victronenergy/dynamic-ess/README.md

 # Create an access token

-In order to use the scheduled charging node, you will need an VRM API access token.
+In order to use the _dynamic ess_ node, you will need an VRM API access token.
 Creating such a token requires a two-step action, taken on the VRM API.
 The process is described below.